 Bless - A lesser-known bug in Internet Explorer which causes CSS to be completely ignored after the limit of selectors allowed in a single CSS file is reached.
 Bless provides a simple solution: parse the CSS file into multiple files.
 See blesscss.com for more details.

-BrowserSync - an open source application that allows for synchronized browser testing, and the ability to manipulate the page in realtime via code injection.
+BrowserSync - an open source application that allows for synchronized browser testing, and the ability to manipulate the page in real-time via code injection.
 The most common use is pairing with Gulp or Grunt and used to trigger browser reloads on code changes or live CSS code injections after a task manager detects the CSS file has been altered.
-This allows the browser to seamlessly change the layouts in near realtime or trigger page refreshes on HTML/PHP/Python/JS/etc changes when properly configured.
+This allows the browser to seamlessly change the layouts in near real-time or trigger page refreshes on HTML/PHP/Python/JS/etc changes when properly configured.
 It even allows the user to pair page interactions to multiple devices.
 If a user clicks on a menu in one browser, the same menu will be opened in all other browsers that are using the BrowserSync web server.
-It's pretty magical to click a link on an iPhone and see both the desktop browsers and the iPhone load the requested page.
+It's rather magical to click a link on an iPhone and see both the desktop browsers and the iPhone load the requested page.
 If that weren't enough, BrowserSync also features remote device inspect element by using the JS library Wienre.
 Wienre gets several mentions on this page because it can be a massive time saver for extreme edge case browsers that do not have the ability to inspect element.
 For more info, visit browsersync.io.
 There are few utilities that make my life easier on a daily basis than BrowserSync + Sass.

 This has to be one of the biggest sanity checks for front end developers in the past 5 to 6 years.... (you get the idea)